Gina Kim (filmmaker): 1995–2003: Early work

-Her film Invisible Light (2003) won the special award at the 2004 Seoul Women's Film Festival, and has been screened at more than 23 film festivals and in over 15 countries.
-Kim's next film, Never Forever won the Jury Prize at the 2007 Deauville American Film Festival.
+Her narrative feature debut, Invisible Light (2003), explores the experiences of two Korean and Korean-American women and was noted for its visual rigor.
+It won the special award at the 2004 Seoul Women's Film Festival, and has been screened at more than 23 film festivals and in over 15 countries.
+It was also listed among Film Comment’s “Ten Best Films" lists of 2003.